Royal Caribbean uses AI to create personalized vacation music videos

-Last November, Royal Caribbean Cruises said it would turn its fleet of 25 cruise ships into high-tech playgrounds.
+Last November, Royal Caribbean International said it would turn its fleet of 25 cruise ships into high-tech playgrounds.
 Today, it is adding to that with the release of SoundSeeker, a tool that uses artificial intelligence to create personalized vacation music videos.

 Travelers simply submit three vacation photos to www.SoundSeeker.com and the machine-learning AI goes to work.
 It matches the images with a specific mood and creates an original music track to fit.
 Then it puts together a 30-second music video that you can share with family and friends.